Graduate degree: PhD in community and behavioral health

 The Department of Community and Behavioral Health examines the relationship between human behavior and community health and focuses on creating effective strategies for change.
 Community and behavioral health students learn how to design, implement, and evaluate interventions directed toward identified public health problems in communities.
-They learn how public and institutional policy, the media, and community organizations can promote healthy behavior and positive change.

 Department faculty members come from a variety of disciplines within the social and health sciences, drawn together by an interest in health behavior and promoting healthy communities.